 Sami Fitz is a classically trained singer and self-taught musician who creates unusual soundscapes and ethereal spaces using primarily her voice and synthesizers.
 Her work investigates breaking patterns in narratives, sound, speech, nature, technology, and behaviour.
 She loves experimental music but equally loves an 80s pop song.

 In late 2017, Sami left a decade long office career to pursue music.
 She’s had the opportunity to sing with Damien Rice, Sarah Davachi, Pauline Kim-Harris, Annea Lockwood, Teletextile, and Gloria Gaynor.

-Her first EP produced by Shahzad Ismaily (Laurie Anderson, Bonnie Prince Billy, JFDR) and Aaron Roche (Sufjan Stevens, ANHONI, R. Stevie Moore) was self-released in 2018.
-She is currently working on her next album, The Other Side of Blue, for release in 2019.
+Her first EP was produced by Shahzad Ismaily (Laurie Anderson, Bonnie Prince Billy, Lou Reed) and Aaron Roche (ANHONI, R. Stevie Moore) in 2018.